Does Self Tanner Expire? What Happens If You Use It?

 Does Self Tanner Expire

+Self-tanners are designed to give you a dazzling tanned look without sitting under the sun for hours.
+They create a natural-looking and flawless tanning, due to which people often opt for them.
 If you have found the right tanning product for your skin, and want to buy a large bottle of it, think about its shelf-life before investing.
 It is because self-tanners have an expiration date.
+When it comes to self-tanners, some common questions that revolve around the mind are

 • Are self-tanners safe?